BitMine Immersion Technologies

 Tom Lee's Diagnosis

-Tom Lee commented, "Crypto prices continue to suffer as the drop in market liquidity and function since October 10, which was the largest ever single day liquidation event in the history of crypto.
-In 2022, the post-FTX liquidity shock took 8 weeks to clear, but similar to prior drawdowns, crypto prices quickly recovered."
+“Crypto prices continue to suffer as the drop in market liquidity and function since October 10, which was the largest ever single day liquidation event in the history of crypto,” Lee said.
+He pointed to 2022’s post-FTX liquidity shock as a precedent, arguing that even severe dislocations can clear—and that recoveries can come quickly once liquidity returns.

 BitMine Keeps Buying